Orama-Interactive/Pixelorama-Docs/docs/faq.md

 ## Q: What languages is Pixelorama available in?
 A: The main language is English, but Pixelorama is also available in numerous other languages!
 [All of our translation files are hosted in Crowdin](https://crowdin.com/project/pixelorama).
 By default, the language that Pixelorama is in, is the system language of your device.
 You can easily change it by going to the Edit menu, Preferences, Language.

+## Q: What are the minimum system requirements to run Pixelorama?
+A: Pixelorama is a relatively lightweight software and it should run on most devices, as long as OpenGL 2.1 / OpenGL ES 2.0 is supported.